isomerpages/pa-cdcnw-deprecated/_cohesion/September 2022/Green Bootcamp @ North West.md

     <div style="position: absolute; bottom: 0; right: 0;"><img src="/images/quote_2.png"></div>
     <div class="slider__slides">
       <div class="slider__slide slider__slide--1" >
-        <div style="width:  100%; text-align: center; margin: 0; position: absolute; top: 50%; transform: translateY(-50%);"><p style="font-size:  20px; color: #FFFFFF; font-weight: 600; padding: 30px 65px 0px;"><em>The excessive use of air-conditioning has become a norm in Singapore.
+        <div style="width:  100%; text-align: center; margin: 0; position: absolute; top: 50%; transform: translateY(-50%);"><p style="font-size:  20px; color: #FFFFFF; font-weight: 600; padding: 30px 65px 0px; line-height: initial;"><em>The excessive use of air-conditioning has become a norm in Singapore.
 Why do we need the whole room to be cooled if we are only sleeping on our beds?
 This triggered us to come up with the idea of Igloo.
 Participating in the Green Bootcamp was an excellent platform for us to network and meet other like-minded individuals.
 The feedback we received from the judges was also very valuable for us to continue improving our product.</em></p>
           <p style="font-size: 16px; line-height: 26px; margin-top: 0px; color: #FFFFFF; padding-bottom: 30px;"><em><span style="font-size: 18px;">-Matthew Chew, Co-lead</span><br/>
 <span style="font-size: 16px;">Team Igloo - 1st Prize Winner</span></em></p>
         </div>
       </div>
       <div class="slider__slide slider__slide--2">
-        <div style="width:  100%; text-align: center; margin: 0; position: absolute; top: 50%; transform: translateY(-50%);"><p style="font-size:  20px; color: #FFFFFF; font-weight: 600; padding: 10px 65px;"><em>The opportunity to meet the other teams, who came from various backgrounds, was very eye-opening for us.
+        <div style="width:  100%; text-align: center; margin: 0; position: absolute; top: 50%; transform: translateY(-50%);"><p style="font-size:  20px; color: #FFFFFF; font-weight: 600; padding: 10px 65px; line-height: initial;"><em>The opportunity to meet the other teams, who came from various backgrounds, was very eye-opening for us.
 It was interesting to see the different approaches taken, some from an environment engineering perspective, some from a marketing point-of-view, or from a software angle.</em></p>
           <p style=" font-size: 16px; line-height: 26px; margin-top: 0px; color: #FFFFFF;"><em><span style="font-size: 18px;">-Victoria, Co-lead</span><br/>
 <span style="font-size: 16px;">Team Igloo - 1st Prize Winner</span></em></p>
         </div>